-Studio students develop their practices in and across the range of media offered including, ceramics, drawing, painting, photography, printmaking, sculpture and expanded studio practices, and can choose to declare a concentration if they wish.
-Students may also concentrate studies in Art History and Cultures of Display.
+Studio students major in visual arts and develop their practices in and across the range of media offered including ceramics, drawing, painting, photo-based media, printmaking, sculpture and expanded studio practices.
+Students may also major in Art History and Cultures of Display.

-Visual Arts students benefit from typically small classes taught by experienced faculty who are also professional artists.
+Visual Arts students benefit from small classes taught by experienced faculty who are also professional artists.
 Our bright, spacious, modern facilities ensure the best possible learning environment for our students.
 Visual Arts provides an environment and experiences enriched with cultural activities available through local art galleries, field trips to major art centres, artists-in-residence, and visiting artists who share ideas and concepts of their art through workshops and lectures.